 Cinderella Aurora character decorates the vanilla flavored side; the Black Tiana character decorates the watermelon flavored side.
 Just… wow.

-Thanks to Caroline H. for forwarding this along.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming Introduction to Sociology text.
+Thanks to Caroline H. for forwarding this along.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.